The style and features of the Pacific template family.

 First, confirm the pages you want in your navigation are in the main navigation section of the Pages panel.

-Then, in the Home menu click Design, then Site styles.
+Then, open the Site styles panel.
 Scroll down to the Site navigation section and try these troubleshooting tips:

 - If an index page is set as the homepage, confirm Expand homepage index links is checked.